 Luo Jidong Mr. Luo has been our independent director since March 2019.
 Mr. Luo served as a member of the Standing Committee of the People's Political Consultative Conference of Guangdong Province, head of the Ethnic and Religious Affairs Committee of Guangdong Province and head of the Economic Committee of Guangdong Province from February 2013 and retired in February 2017.
 Mr. Luo served as the president of Guangdong Rural Credit Cooperative Union from August 2005 to May 2013.
 Mr. Luo served as the head of the Finance Office of the Government of Guangdong Province from January 2004 to July 2005.
 Mr. Luo served as the president of Guangzhou Branch of China Merchants Bank from December 1998 to December 2003.
 Mr. Luo served as the vice president of Guangzhou Branch of the People's Bank of China from November 1996 to December 1998.
-Mr. Luo joined Guiyang Branch of the People's Bank of China from December 1990 to July 1995, and the president of Guiyang Branch of the People's Bank of China from June 1970 to December 1984.
+Mr. Luo joined Guiyang Branch of the People's Bank of China in January 1985 and served as the vice president of Guiyang Branch of the People's Bank of China from December 1990 to July 1995, and the president of Guiyang Branch of the People's Bank of China from July 1995 to November 1996.
+Mr. Luo worked at Guiyang Central Branch of the People's Bank of China from June 1970 to December 1984.
 Mr. Luo graduated from the special training program of finance for cadres in Southwestern University of Finance and Economics in 1984.
-Mr. Luo obtained a master's degree in economics from Southwestern University of Finance of Economics in 1996 and a PhD degree in economics from Southwestern University of Finance and Economics in 2010.
+Mr. Luo obtained a master's degree in economics from Southwestern University of Finance and Economics from Southwestern University of Fina